AriFordsham/GHCWiki/static-pointers/implementation-plan.md

   , lookup
   ) where

-data StaticPtr a

 -- | A 'Dynamic' that wraps a 'StaticPtr' type DynStaticPtr = Dynamic

 deRefStaticPtr :: StaticPtr a -> a
-fingerprint :: StaticPtr a -> Fingerprint
+staticName :: StaticPtr a -> StaticName
-lookup :: Fingerprint -> Maybe DynStaticPtr
+lookup :: StaticName -> Maybe DynStaticPtr
 ```

 **Remarks:**

+- The module hierarchy mirrors exactly that of `Data.Typeable`: includes a public `Internal` module exposing the guts of all basic datatypes that do not need to be kept private for correctness.
+Only user defined serializers/deserializers should need to include this module.
+Encoders/decoders emphatically *do not need to be part of the TCB*.
 - `deRefStaticPtr` so named to make its name consistent with `deRefStablePtr` in `GHC.StablePtr`.
 Other possibilities include `unstatic` or `unStaticPtr`.
 - This module will be added to `base`, as for other primitives exposed by the compiler.
 This means we cannot depend on `bytestring` or any other package except `ghc-prim`.
 - As such, we should leave it up to user libraries how they wish to encode `StaticPtr`, using whatever target type they wish (e.g. `ByteString`).
-The solution is to *not* provide encoders / decoders to some string-like type, but instead to map to/from `GHC.Fingerprint.Fingerprint` (used as the name for each entry in the SPT), which the user can encode/decode as she wishes (that part need *not* be part of the TCB).
+The solution is to *not* provide encoders / decoders to some string-like type, but instead to map to/from `StaticName` (used as the name for each entry in the SPT), which the user can encode/decode as she wishes (again, these need not be part of the TCB).
+- The definition of `StaticName` must be part of the public API to make this work: otherwise there would be no way for the user to define her own encoder.

 ### Implementation notes